List of Digimon Adventure characters: Myotismon's Army

-A squid-like mollusk Digimon that served as the second opponent the Digidestined faced in the Real World.
+A squid-themed mollusk Digimon that served as the second opponent the Digidestined faced in the Real World.
 After a brutal fight, Ikakkumon destroyed Gesomon.
-In the 2020 Adventure series, a Gesomon guards the strait that the Digidestined were trying to cross.
-After Gomamon lures Gesomon on land, it was defeated by Togemon, Greymon, and Ikakkumon, as it sank into the sea.
+In the 2020 Adventure series, a Gesomon guards the strait that the DigiDestined were trying to cross.
+After being lured onto land by Gomamon, Gesomon was defeated by Greymon, Togemon, Ikakkumon as it sank into the sea.